ckihm/Martin-2-1-2-17/index.md

 ### Top Bracing

 The guitar do have a fan bracing.
 The bracing is quite light.
-And as mentioned in the belly paragraph, at leas one of the three fan braces are brocken.
-On the pictures it looks like the fan braces are sligthly darker in color the other braces.
 On top of the original bridge plate there is a relative new supporting plate glued on.

 You can also see the repair job on the top and the side cracks.